garethcheyne/SKYNZ_EPG/README.md

 # SKY New Zealand EPG Data Export.

+ALPHA ONLY, NOT COMPLETE, NOT TESTED AND WORKING.

 The following uses the Sky NZ EPG API to extract the current days channel information and prepaid that data for importation into LG ProCentric.

 Feel free to use this as a base if you want needing NZ EPG data including all Sky NZ channels and model as you see fit.